The Mediterranean route of Europe

 Regular passenger and ferry services between Italian and Croatian ports are available all year.
 There are direct catamaran routes between Mali Lošinj and Pesaro, Cesenatico, Rimini and Venice during the season.
 Regular passenger and ferry services are available between Italian (Venice, Trieste, Ancona, Pescara and Bari) and Croatian ports.
+Info:

 Arrival by Train

 A railway network connects Croatian with Slovenia, Hungary, Germany, France and Bosnia and Herzegovina.
 There are indirect routes for all other European countries.